COMODO-research/Comodo.jl/README.md

 ```julia
 ] dev --local <your repo URL>
 ```
-6. Now open VSCodium or your equivalent IDE and open the environment folder.
+6. Now open VSCode/VSCodium or your equivalent IDE and open the environment folder.
 You are now ready to start developing.
 7. Functionality should be added in the form of functions in `functions.jl` , found in [the `src` folder](https://github.com/COMODO-research/Comodo.jl/blob/main/src/functions.jl).
 Please aim to match the style, degree of commenting, and documentation.
 8. Please add testing for added functions in `runtests.jl`, found in [the `test` folder](https://github.com/COMODO-research/Comodo.jl/blob/main/test/runtests.jl).
 9. Ensure documentation for the added functions is listed in the documentation e.g.  in `functions.md`, found in [the `docs/src` folder](https://github.com/COMODO-research/Comodo.jl/blob/main/docs/src/functions.md).